orblivion/ntfy/.sandstorm/README.md

 * Other configurations (language, etc)
 * Desktop notifications
 * Progressive Web App
+* Attachments (But, I have a backup plan for later)

 Sandstorm blocks a lot of headers (see above).
 This breaks: